 Content Type: JSON

 Use this topic to send data from any device to the data bucket in your account.
-The figue below shows the flow from the device to its bucket.
-At Tago, the device-token used should be linked to the desired data bucket.
+The figure below shows the flow from the device to its bucket.
+At TagoIO, the device-token used should be linked to the desired data bucket.
 When the data arrives in your bucket, it is stored, and it will be ready for visualization or to take any other action.

 You should send the data using the same JSON format as you would send it by API, you can see all your options here.